Sharon O’Sullivan

 Role: Investigator

-Sharon O’Sullivan is currently the head of technology research and innovation for BMO Financial Group.
-Founded in Montreal and headquartered in Toronto, with over CAD$1 trillion in assets, BMO is one of the 10 largest banks in North America.
+Sharon O’Sullivan is currently the Head of Technology Research & Innovation for BMO Financial Group.
+Founded in Montreal and headquartered in Toronto, with over CAD$1 trillion in assets, BMO is one of the ten largest banks in North America.

-Sharon is a well-regarded industry thought leader on digital transformation strategy and governance topics, and advises on several technology innovation-oriented organizations, including the University of Waterloo’s AI Lab, and the University of Toronto’s Entrepreneurship Hatchery.
-She is also an active mentor and early-stage investor in start-up ventures.
+Sharon is an active participant in the start-up community.
+She advises on several technology innovation-oriented organizations, including the University of Waterloo’s Ai Lab, and the University of Toronto’s Entrepreneurship Hatchery.
+Sharon is also an active mentor and an investor in early stage tech start-ups.

 Beyond finance and technology, Sharon is deeply connected in the healthcare sector, working with public-private mental healthcare partnerships supporting some of the most vulnerable in our community.

-Sharon holds an MBA from the Rotman School of Business with a concentration in corporate finance, mergers and acquisitions from the University of Toronto, and an MBA in marketing from American University for Leaders in London, and a Global Executive MBA from SDA Bocconi School of Business in Milan.
+Sharon holds an MBA from the Rotman School of Business with a concentration in Corporate Finance, Mergers and Acquisitions, and a Global Executive MBA from SDA Bocconi School of Business in Milan.